justinpyvis/BrekkyWrap/content/newsletter/its-sure-to-be-entertaining.md

   \                            </tr>"
 ---
-The social media chatter over the long weekend was all about Elon Musk (what a surprise!), after he [made an offer](https://www.cnbc.com/2022/04/14/elon-musk-offers-to-buy-twitter-for-54point20-a-share-saying-it-needs-to-be-transformed-as-private-company.html) to buy social media platform Twitter for $US54.20 a share, a 38% premium to the share price on 1 April and a valuation of $US43.4 billion.
+The social media chatter over the long weekend was all about Elon Musk (what a surprise!), after he [made an offer](https://www.cnbc.com/2022/04/14/elon-musk-offers-to-buy-twitter-for-54point20-a-share-saying-it-needs-to-be-transformed-as-private-company.html) to buy social media platform Twitter for $US54.20 a share, a 38% premium to the share price on 1 April with a valuation of $US43.4 billion.

 Musk currently owns 9.2% of Twitter and last week declined an offer to join the board, which would have prevented him from acquiring more than 14.9% of the company.